Using the Table menu set the desired size of the table.

 As you probably noticed there is a select box "--Table theme--" in the toolbar which

-allows to select table theme from the predefined set.
+allows selecting a table theme from the predefined set.
 The generated CSS

 contains all the necessary colors etc. so that the table should look similar